tspannhw/FLiP-Py-ADS-B/README.md

 * field:   hex is ICAO identifier
 * field:   flight is IDENT identifier
 * field:   alt_baro is altitude in feet
+* field:   lat, lon is latitude and longitude
+* field:   gs is ground speed in knots

 ### Future Updates